 I don’t like being this person that depression has made me.
 My family and friends (now former friends) certainly deserved better.
 I feel like they must hate me for my ghosting behaviour.
 Yet that hasn’t been enough to stop me from this pattern of behaviour, because it’s not about them as much as it’s been about retreating as a perceived path to self-preservation.

-Looking forward into the future, it’s hard to imagine how I would ever rebuild a social life, knowing that I will get depressed again, and I will hide out in my figurative cave again.
+Looking forward into the future, it’s hard to imagine how I would ever rebuild a social life, knowing that I will get depressed again, and I will hide out as a hermit in my figurative cave again.
 Why would I let people in knowing that I would most likely at some point just slam the door shut in their face?
 Guilt plays into this too – if I am such a terrible daughter/sister/friend, why should I even deserve to have people in my life?

 As much as I might wish to be able to hide out 24/7, it’s just not feasible.
 Yet even when I venture out into the world, it feels like there is a self-imposed barrier that isolates me.
 I either am not able or don’t remember how to have a genuine connection with another human being.
 So I put on the mask to try to hide the darkness inside of me, and struggle with those superficial social interactions that normally wouldn’t merit a second thought.
 It makes for a very lonely existence, one that is entirely of my own making.